 There’s no catch-all solution to preventing this type of fraud, but there are some precautionary steps you can take to guard your ad campaigns.
 The trick is to examine traffic data and put appropriate filters in place.

 As with all internet-connected hardware, every IoT device carries an IP address used for identification.
-You can use sites like Shodan and Thingful to aggregate IP addresses of open (and exploitable) IoT devices, such as webcams and personal weather stations.
+You can use sites like Shodan to aggregate IP addresses of open (and exploitable) IoT devices, such as webcams and personal weather stations.
 It’s a good idea to keep a working blacklist of IoT device IP addresses to prevent questionable IPs from accessing your site.

 If you want to go the extra mile, using an ad fraud solution to filter your traffic may add another layer of protection.
 As you look at your data, you might notice traffic coming from places way outside your target location or from outdated smartphones and operating systems.
 You might even see the actual device type, like a tablet or television, depending on which ad fraud solution you use.
 With this actionable data, you can go back and fine tune your ad campaign parameters or put up new obstacles for bots around your site content.